Jovany-Vergara/Jovany-Vergara/README.md

 <h2>Something about me 🐉</h2>

-I am a software developer, I have learned too many things like:
+I am a software developer
-- New Programming Languages
-- New FrameWorks etc...

-I managed to meet spectacular people, who today have taught me a lot of things, I have instructed throughout my performance as a software developer.
-I am willing to learn something new, I will always be willing to learn new technologies, more than help me with my performance.
-Most important of all, never stop learning new technology or something that will help you in your performance.
+I managed to meet spectacular people, who today have taught me many things, have instructed me throughout my work as a software developer.
+I am willing to learn something new, I will always be willing to learn new technologies that help me with my performance.
+Most important of all: Never stop learning new technologies or something that helps you in your performance.

 - I love what I do 🚀
 - I love learning something new 💫
 - I have intermediate English 📝
 - I like to design ☕
-- I have been developing software for 1 year 🖥️
+- I have been developing software for 2 year 🖥️

 <h2>Languages I've used</h2>
 <p>